minio/sio/README.md

 Authenticated encryption schemes (AE) - like AES-GCM or ChaCha20-Poly1305 - encrypt and authenticate data.
 Any modification to the encrypted data (ciphertext) is detected while decrypting the data.
-But even an AE scheme alone is not sufficient enough to prevent all kinds of data manipulation.
+But even an AE scheme alone is not sufficiently enough to prevent all kinds of data manipulation.

 All modern AE schemes produce an authentication tag which is verified after the ciphertext